qsniyg/maxurl/README.rst

       // By setting it to [], no problems will be excluded.
       //exclude_problems: [],

+      // Whether or not to exclude videos
+      exclude_videos: false,

       // This will include a "history" of objects found through iterations.
       // Disabling this will only keep the objects found through the last successful iteration.
       include_pastobjs: true,